 All shapes and sizes of breasts are beautiful, but if we’re being honest with ourselves, the younger-looking and perkier, the better when it comes to our own.
-Whether you’ve always been on the flatter side or your boobs have begun to sag in recent years, you might be looking for ways to get the girls up and take a few years off them.
-We talked with experts about ways to get younger-looking, perkier breasts from the least invasive, like simply wearing the correct size bra, to the most invasive surgery options that offer amazing results.
+Whether you’ve always been on the flatter side or you suddenly turned the corner into sagging breasts territory in recent years, you might be looking for ways to get the girls up and take a few years off them.
+We talked with experts about ways to get younger-looking, perkier boobs from the least invasive, like simply wearing the correct size bra, to the most invasive surgery options that offer amazing results.

-Breast augmentations are most commonly performed with silicone gel implants these days, although saline implants are a good alternative if cost or silicone are of concern, says Dr. Garramone.
+Breast augmentations are most commonly performed with a silicone gel breast implant these days, although saline implants are a good alternative if cost or silicone are of concern, says Dr. Garramone.
 “In some cases, fat can be transferred to the breast.
 This gives a very natural result but does require liposuction of one or more body areas to ‘harvest’ the fat,” he adds.
-Occasionally a hybrid breast augmentation is employed, which uses both an implant and fat transfer.
+Occasionally a hybrid breast augmentation is employed, which uses both breast implants and fat transfer.
 This technique is ideal for patients with asymmetries, notes Dr. Garramone.

-According to Tucson, AZ plastic surgeon Raman Mahabir, MD, in 2020, breast lifts are extremely popular—there were almost 90,000 performed in the United States alone.
+According to Tucson, AZ plastic surgeon Raman Mahabir, MD, the breast lift is extremely popular.
+He reports there were almost 90,000 performed in the United States alone in 2020.
 A breast lift, also known as a mastopexy “is a surgical procedure that removes excess tissue and tightens the skin in the surrounding area,” explains Dr. Newall.
-It tends to be best for someone with saggy breasts who wishes to “lift the position of the nipple, reduce the size of the areola and reshape the breast to a perkier look,” says Dr. Garramone.
+It tends to be best for someone with sagging breasts who wishes to “lift the position of the nipple, reduce the size of the areola and reshape the breast to a perkier look,” says Dr. Garramone.

-Dr. Mahabir says the newest technology is radio frequency devices marketed to tighten skin without surgery or scars.
-“By applying thermal energy to the deeper surface of the skin and deeper tissues, there is a slight contraction or shrinkage of the tissues,” explains Dr. Mahabir.
+Dr. Mahabir says the newest technology in the non-surgical breast arena is radio frequency devices marketed to tighten skin without surgery or scars.
+“By applying thermal energy to the deeper surface of the skin and deeper breast tissue, there is a slight contraction or shrinkage of the tissues,” explains Dr. Mahabir.
 He says that while this option may work for some people, namely young, healthy people with good skin elasticity, the results vary.
 Dr. Mahabir says he doesn’t offer it in his practice because it tends to “over promise and under deliver.”
 However, if you’re young with fairly tight skin, it may be worth a try.

-If you’re willing to put in some hard work to achieve results, Dr. Garramone suggests weight training that focuses on the chest.
-This will help enhance the pectoralis muscle that lies beneath the breast, which “will add volume but not necessarily to the breast itself, but in a bra, you will notice an increase in size,” says Dr. Garramone.
-Some examples of chest enhancing exercises Dr. Garramone recommends include chest presses, push-ups, chest flys and planks.
+If you’re willing to put in some hard work to achieve results, Dr. Garramone suggests weight training and exercises that focus on the chest muscles.
+This will help enhance the pectoralis muscles that lie beneath the breast.
+This “will add volume but not necessarily to the breast shape itself.
+However, in a bra, you will notice an increase in size,” says Dr. Garramone.
+Some examples of chest enhancing exercises Dr. Garramone recommends exercises like chest presses, push-ups, chest flys and planks to supprt perky breasts.

 Dr. Mahabir says body tightening creams, like Revision Skincare Bodifirm ($260), do work, but “the effect is transient.”
 He says that as long as patients understand the results will only last as long as they are diligent about using the cream, then it’s a reasonable tool to consider.

-Your middle school self probably owes a lot to push up bras, and the good news is they can still do the trick.
-“Yes, push up bras work, as evidenced by the enormous success of Victoria’s Secret,” says Dr. Mahabir.
+Your middle school self probably owes a lot to push up bras.
+The good news is they can still do the trick when you need a good lift.
+“Yes, push-up bras work, as evidenced by the enormous success of Victoria’s Secret,” says Dr. Mahabir.
 However, obviously, the effect disappears the moment the bra comes off.

 Wearing the correct bra size

-You may not even need the help of a push-up bra—you may be one fitting away from your best breasts.
+You may not even need the help of a push-up bra—you may be one fitting away from your perkier breasts.
 “The simplest thing is to make sure you are wearing the correct size bra.
-Studies have shown that up to 80% of women wear the wrong size bra,” says Dr. Garramone.
+Studies have shown that up to 80 percent of women wear the wrong size bra,” says Dr. Garramone.
 “Get measured and get fitted.
 A well-fitting, correctly sized bra will give you the most support and will help your breasts look their best.”